Marshall Islands

 Current environmental issues affecting the Marshallese people: inadequate supplies of potable water; pollution of Majuro lagoon from household waste and discharges from fishing vessels; sea-level rise.

-Google maps Marshall Islands
+Google Maps Marshall Islands

 The capital and other divisions